New & Used Mazda MX-5 Miata: In Depth

 GET A FREE PRICE QUOTE

-The Mazda MX-5 Miata has provided the world with three generations of sporty, affordable driving and has created an iconic namesake along the way.
-The Miata was partly influenced by British roadsters, but it was built with Mazda’s attention to value-oriented detail.
+The Mazda MX-5 Miata has given the world three generations of sporty, affordable driving and has created an iconic namesake along the way.
+The Miata was in part influenced by British roadsters, but it was built with Mazda’s attention to value-oriented detail.
 The Miata has an undeniable fun-to-drive factor.

 With Japanese reliability and the personality of something like the legendary Lotus Elan (not to mention its hideaway headlights in the first generation), the Miata was nothing short of a revolution.